114th Fighter Wing Inaugural Turkey Shoot

 |0

-This work, 114th Fighter Wing Inaugural Turkey Shoot [Image 2 of 2], by TSgt Jordan Hohenstein, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 114th Fighter Wing Inaugural Turkey Shoot, by TSgt Jordan Hohenstein, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT